-Johns is perhaps best know for his 'flag' and 'target' paintings.
+Johns is perhaps best known today for his 'flag' and 'target' paintings.
 These works broke from the Abstract Expressionist style of non-objective painting, with his representations of recognisable everyday objects.
-Instead of abstraction, Johns dealt in codes and iconography, appropriating symbols and turning them on their head.
-'I tend to like things that already exist,' the artist has said.
+Instead of abstraction, Johns dealt in codes and iconography, appropriating symbols, geometric shapes and forms and turning them on their head.
+'I tend to like things that already exist,' the artist once said.
 'Take an object.
 Do something to it.
 Do something else to it.'

-His lurid early paintings will be on show at the exhibition.
 But there is so much more to Johns than his flags.
-Wandering round the galleries, exploring his paintings, sculptures, prints, collages and drawings, you'll discover his lyricism, his depth and his steady maturation into American master.
+Wandering round the galleries, his mixed-media paintings, sculptures, prints, collages and drawings from his later years speak of his lyricism, his depth and his steady maturation into an American master.
+The burst of colour and energetic brushstrokes in his ‘Paintings as Objects’ series testify to his metamorphosing palette, painterly style and desire to emphasise the material structure of paintings.

 Burlington House, Piccadilly, London, W1J 0BD | MAP